Cinnamon Streusel Apple Bread

 - Versatile.
 Add nuts or make it into muffins, this recipe is super easy to customize.
 Then, serve it up at breakfast for an indulgent start to the day, for a quick snack or after dinner for dessert!

-- Uses up apples.
+- A great use of apples.
 I’m always looking for ways to use up all the apples we pick from our local orchard in the fall!
+And this is the MOST delicious way to do just that!

 Ingredients needed

-This flavorful apple loaf is made with basic ingredients that I bet you already have in your pantry.
+This flavorful apple bread recipe is made with basic baking ingredients that you probably already have in your kitchen.
 Here’s everything you’ll need:

 - Flour.
-This apple bread recipe uses all-purpose flour, and for the perfect soft, tender crumb, I don’t recommend experimenting with other flour varieties.
+We’re using all-purpose flour for the perfect soft, tender crumb.
+To ensure the best texture, we don’t recommend experimenting with other flour varieties.

 - Butter.
-Cold butter is grated into the cake for the perfect texture.
+Cold butter is grated into the cake for wonderful texture and rich flavor.

 - Apple.
 We’ll talk more apple details below.
 Personally, honeycrisp apples are my favorite for any recipe.